If you want to boost your overall health, you don’t need to search for a single miracle super-food!

 In fact, there are many powerful foods that you should try to eat as often as possible.
 They will nourish your body correctly and provide you with ample energy.

 The following are nine foods you should attempt to eat each week (at a minimum).
-Some of them are foods I enjoy almost every single day.
+Some of them are foods many enjoy almost every single day. source: medium.

 Nine times out of ten, I start my morning off with a hot bowl of oatmeal for breakfast.
 I often switch up the toppings to keep the meal exciting, but the base of oats always remains the same.